kahagon/mod_mathtex/README.md

 You should configure to run mod_mathtex.

 ### loading module
-add next line to you httpd.conf or apache.conf
+add next line to your httpd.conf or apache.conf

     LoadModule mathtex_module /path/to/modules/mod_mathtex.so